tszhong0411/honghong.me/README.md

 Please do not deploy this directly to production.
 It is not a template and is not intended to be used as one.

-This project is open source and available under the [GPL3 License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).